Coroner's hearing into Waverley crash which killed seven under way

+One of the drivers involved in a horror two-car crash that killed seven people at Waverley had consumed synthetic cannabis that day, an inquest has heard.

+And the sole survivor - who lost her partner and two daughters - says she cannot remember the crash because she had also consumed synthetic cannabis that day and was "synnied out".

-A hearing into one of New Zealand's deadliest car crashes begins today - almost a year on from the crash that killed seven people.
+The coroner's hearing into one of New Zealand's deadliest car crashes began today - almost a year on from the crash that killed seven people.

-Coroner Tim Scott is holding an inquest into the two-vehicle crash, which is expected to hear evidence from the sole survivor of the two-car crash.

-Seven people died in the crash on State Highway 3 just outside of the Taranaki town of Waverley on June 27 last year.
+Coroner Tim Scott is holding an inquest into the two-vehicle crash.
+Seven people died on State Highway 3 just outside of the Taranaki town of Waverley on June 27 last year.

 Ian Porteous, 80, his wife Rosalie, 76, his sister Ora Keene, 84, and friend Brenda Williams, 79, were travelling in one vehicle and died at the scene.